 Media Arts Center

 The Media Arts Center is located within the University Commons on the second floor.
-It serves as a teaching space for classes in departments such as Arts Technology, Art, and English.
+It serves as a teaching space for classes in departments such as Arts Technology and Administration, Art, and English.

 - 20 Macintosh computers (plus 1 additional handicap assessable machine) complete with the latest Adobe Creative Suite software and other software that aids the completion of digital media artistic and business projects.